top of page

 If you would like to see the status of a bill, visit the site for California legislation information

-Some committees allow you to submit your comments by fax, email, or regular mail, or even to teleconference into the hearing.
-Visit the California State Assembly or California State Senate website, go to the committees tab to find the committee that is holding the hearing, and then follow that committee’s instructions to comment before or during the hearing.
-(As of March 2023, the State Senate had a “teleconferencing how-to” button on its homepage to streamline the call-in process.)
-Some committee hearings only accommodate in-person comments on the day of the hearing.
-You may visit the capitol in Sacramento and attend the hearing in person.
+If you would like to contact the committees, rather than individual legislators, some committees allow you to submit your comments by fax, email, or regular mail.
+Visit the California State Assembly or California State Senate website, go to the committees tab to find the committee that is holding the hearing, and then follow that committee’s instructions for comments.

 If you would like to submit a letter of opposition or support for a bill before a committee hearing, visit the California Legislature Position Letter Portal.
+The deadline for the letter to be included in the analysis considered by the committee is usually a week before the committee hearing date.

 You can read more about how a bill becomes law at the state Senate’s Legislative Process webpage.